-Under the Asset Purchase Agreement with Rayner ("Asset Purchase Agreement"), we were entitled to receive a milestone payment of \$200.0 million (the "Milestone Payment") within 30 days following an event (the "Milestone Event") that establishes separate payment for OMIDRIA for a continuous period of at least four years when furnished in the ambulatory surgery center ("ASC") setting.
+Under the Asset Purchase Agreement with Rayner (the "Asset Purchase Agreement"), we were entitled to receive a milestone payment of \$200.0 million (the "Milestone Payment") within 30 days following an event (the "Milestone Event") that establishes separate payment for OMIDRIA for a continuous period of at least four years when furnished in the ambulatory surgery center ("ASC") setting.
 In December 2022, the Milestone Event occurred and we recorded a \$200.0 million milestone receivable.
+Upon the achievement of the Milestone Event, our royalties on U.S. net sales were reduced from 50% to 30%, with royalties on any net sales outside the U.S. remaining unchanged at 15%.
 We received the Milestone Payment together with accrued interest in February 2023.

-As a result of the divestiture, the results of OMIDRIA operations (e.g., revenues and operating costs) are included in discontinued operations in our condensed consolidated statements of operations and comprehensive loss and excluded from continuing operations for all periods presented (See "Note 3 - Discontinued Operations").
+As a result of the divestiture, the results of OMIDRIA operations (e.g., revenues and operating costs) are included in discontinued operations in our condensed consolidated statements of operations and comprehensive loss and excluded from continuing operations for all periods presented (see "Note 3 - Discontinued Operations").